ggkrustev/auth-github-viewer/README.md

 - [ ] Extend Github endpoints to support filter, sorting, paging
 - [ ] Fix bugs or defectmets (100% sure that there are any)
 - [ ] Find a way to overcome missing credentials to fetch contributors' data
+- [ ] Production configuration/setup to all relevant files (Dockerfile, config and lint/test CI reporting)

 **Should**
 - [ ] Improve Swagger definitions